Catherine Stenbock: Reign of Sigismund III Vasa

+Later life, death and legacy

 Queen Dowager Catherine Stenbock spent her last years tending to her estates, engaging in iron works and other enterprises, and spending time with her relatives, especially her sisters.
 During her last years, she became periodically crippled, and was for this reason not able to attend the wedding of Gustavus Adolphus of Sweden in 1620.

 She has been given a charitable reputation because she gave a safe haven to many female relations to the exiled loyalists of Sigismund, and because she often acted as a channel of the local peasantry and the royal house.

+She died on 13 December 1621, aged 86, at Strömsholm.

-Upon her death in 1621 at 86 years of age, it was said that: "The poor have lost a friend, the orphans their mother".
+Upon her death, it was said that: "The poor have lost a friend, the orphans their mother".
 She was buried in Uppsala Cathedral, but without a monument of her own.